Course overview

 Work placement

 Workplace learning is presented at different levels.
 In Year 1 the apprentice's initial operational duties are closely supported by the tutoring processes.
 As an apprentice police officer they observe a tutor modelling practice in the first instance, then demonstrate their learning while being observed by the tutor, ultimately operating as an independent police officer.
 Guided reflective practice supports their development.
-In Year 2 they undertake five deployments in the policing practice areas of:
+In Year 2 there is greater focus on the policing practice areas of:

-These deployments are supported in the workplace by tutors and interspersed with blocks of classroom learning, and more specialist knowledge.
+Workplace deployments are supported by tutors and workplace assessors. interspersed with blocks of classroom learning, and more specialist knowledge.

 Information for international applicants